Zeke-OS/zeke/doc/mem.md

 interface described by `buf.h`, meaning allocating memory for generic use.

-`vreg` struct is the intrenal representation of a generic page aligned allocation made from dynmem and `struct buf` is the external interface used to pass allocated memory for external users.
+`vreg` struct is the internal representation of a generic page aligned allocation made from dynmem and `struct buf` is the external interface used to pass allocated memory for external users.